spacefito/officevpn/ssh_tunnels.md

 the router at home needs to have "PermitTunnel yes" in /etc/ssh/sshd_config, and "Tunnel yes" and "TunnelDevice any:any" should be listed in /etc/ssh_config on your laptop.
 Also, the tun driver needs to load on both your laptop and the router.
+You must be logged in as root in the client machine or execute with sudo.
+The connection needs to go from root to root because tun interfaces need to be created at both ends.
+A more secure approach is probably to use a priviledge account with permissions to create network devices on both hosts.

 ## notes